flowgrammable/dev-machine/README.md

 The development environment consists of three machines: source, dut, sink.
-The dut machine acts as a switch between the source and sink machine and will run the noproto instance.
+The dut machine acts as a switch between the source and sink machine and will run the flowpath instance.
 The enp0s3 interface of each device is used for management.
 You can connect to each device with the following commands:

 ```